ibexa/documentation-developer/docs/guide/personalization/developer_guide/tracking_api.md

 - Buy/Consume - When a user buys an item or consumes content
 - Rate - When a user likes, comments or rates an item
 - Login - When a user logs in on a website
-- Clickrecommended - When a user click a recommendation
+- Clickrecommended - When a user clicks a recommendation

 For a complete list of events, see [Event types](https://doc.ibexa.co/projects/userguide/en/latest/personalization/event_types) in the user documentation.
 Depending on the event type, some additional parameters, such as item price or user rating, must be provided.

 Importing historical user data can help you reduce the delay in delivery of high quality recommendations.
 For more information, see [Importing historical user tracking data](importing_historical_user_tracking_data.md).